-By now the Met Gala, theme of Rei Kawakubo, has come and gone–you probably have an opinion about the red carpet, and may agree with me that Rhianna won it (just because she stuck to the theme).
+By now the Met Gala, theme of Rei Kawakubo, has come and long gone–you probably had an opinion about the red carpet, and may agree with me that Rhianna won it (just because she stuck to the theme).
+Or it may be a faint memory (in all of the Met Galas since).
+While we could chat Met Gala, themes, red carpets and Rhianna’s style, you may have a great grasp on those.
 What you may not have is a wide understanding of Rei Kawakubo, her designs, and her label Comme des Garçons.
 Loves, you should know.
 Kawakubo and Comme des Garçons are fashion in its highest form, and I don’t mean that you’ll find the perfect LBD; but in the sense that clothing will be playful, fantastical, experiment with shape, form, and gender roles, push boundaries, and be a calling to something higher.

 Comme des Garçons and Kawakubo are known for original designs, big shapes, non-genderconforming designs, and mixing tailored pieces with corsets.
 The first few collections were done in only black, white and gray; and the runway shows to this day are more performance art than collection presentation.
 Comme des Garçons were the first to present designs that seem conventional now: unfinished hems, asymmetry, black, overblown and deconstructed silhouettes; what we wear today holds a debt of gratitude to these collections that read more like poetry than a standard runway.
 Kawakubo is known for playing with these themes:

 These these run through every collection and are on view in the 150 outfits on view at the Met.